SQLite LAST_VALUE() Function

 In this example, the ORDER BY clause sorted the tracks from the album id 4 by their lengths and the LAST_VALUE() function selected the last track from the result set which is the longest track.

-The following frame clause defines the window frame that starts at the first row and ends at last row of the partition:
+The following frame clause defines the window frame that starts at the first row and ends at the last row of the partition:

 RANGE BETWEEN UNBOUNDED PRECEDING AND